Days to Expiry — Options Portfolio Tracker logo

 Tap to view full size

-Getting paid while you are willing to sell
+Getting paid while you wait

 The key trade